heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 - A place where you can't take anything away
 - If you have a problem with the course, we will do our best to fix it.

-We will not take presences during this course.
-If you are done, you are free to go but we would appreciate if you try to help your classmates instead!
+We will take presences during this course but if you are done, you are free to go.
+However, we would appreciate if you try to help your classmates instead!

 ## Where to find the course material